ghowland/sireus/README.md

 When all the State Conditions have had their Final Scores calculated, if 5.32 is the highest score, then that condition will be executed.

 For a given State Condition, if **any** of the Considerations have a score of zero, then the entire Final State Condition Score is zero.
-This allows any Consideration to make an State Condition invalid.
+This allows any Consideration to make a State Condition invalid.

 #### Why so many steps to get to a Final State Condition Score?